Sylvexia/personal_research/10-1 Personal Research.md

 				- Steps:
 					- Create a pass class,
 						- override the `runOnOperation`
-							- Create a lowering class and populate the
+							- Create a lowering class
+								- override matchandrewrite
 									-
+							- Populate the operation.
+								- arith.exp...
-							- Add legal and illegal
+							- Add legal and illegal target dialect.
+							- Apply Conversion rule
 - For symbol name
 	- In C it's the same as function call.
 	- In C++ there's will have name mangling inevitably, since it must support function overloading, namespace, class...